DockYard/ember-in-viewport/README.md

 ### Modifiers

 Using with [Modifiers](https://blog.emberjs.com/2019/03/06/coming-soon-in-ember-octane-part-4.html) is easy.
+Note, modifiers currently only works to watch entering the viewport.

 1. Install [@ember/render-modifiers](https://github.com/emberjs/ember-render-modifiers)
 2. Use the `did-insert` hook inside a component